soniaturcotte/soniaturcotte.com/digital-garden/sport-england.md

 ## Every issue is a climate issue

-One of the principles of designing good forms is to only include questions you actually need answers for<label for="sn-data-hoover" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-data-hoover" class="margin-toggle"/><span class="sidenote">Being data greedy is uncool and uncouth.</span>.
+One of the principles of designing good forms is to only include questions you actually need answers for<label for="sn-data-hoover" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-data-hoover" class="margin-toggle"/><span class="sidenote">Being data-greedy is uncool and uncouth.</span>.
 We made an exception to that rule for a climate question, which was the only question that didn’t have a ranking.

 <figure>
   <img loading="lazy" src="/images/digital-garden/climate-question.webp" alt="Typeform question: How will you take action on climate change?">